MissAllSunday/ShareThis/readme.txt

 [size=12pt][color=purple]Changelog[/color][/size]

 [code]

+[b]4.1.2[/b]
+-Fixed issues with the Spanish_es/latin strings.
+-Fixed the Addthis script showing on the profile editing pages.
+-Moved the append after the call to parse_bbc() this should cover most of the problems with other mods.
+-Added an option to separate the message from the buttons, just enter any number, the higher the number the larger will be the space between the message and the buttons.

 [b]4.1.1[/b]
 -Fixed bug on install, silly bug, I know I shouldn't use $boarddir... copy/paste things from old code is evil!